crate/cloud-tutorials/docs/edge/introduction.rst

 Configuration
 '''''''''''''

 Next, go through the cluster configuration process.
-You will see your custom Edge region is selected, so no region selection is necessary.
+You will see that a cluster can now be deployed to your custom region.
 You can move directly to the cluster configuration.
-You can configure your desired hardware values for CPU, RAM, and storage per node manually in the panel provided, as well as the number of nodes you want in your cluster.
+Configure your desired hardware values for CPU, RAM, storage, and number of nodes.

 .. image:: ../_assets/img/cloud-edge-config.png
    :alt: Cluster configuration panels for CrateDB Edge